Several treatment types for chronic bouts of thunderclap headache

 Reversible Cerebral Vasoconstriction Syndrome and Posterior reversible encephalopathy syndrome

-Doctors at Emory University School of Medicine published their findings centered around a case history of a common cause to Posterior reversible encephalopathy syndrome and Reversible Cerebral Vasoconstriction Syndrome.
-The case appears in the Journal of stroke and cerebrovascular diseases.(4)
+Doctors at Emory University School of Medicine published their findings centered around a case history of a common cause of Posterior reversible encephalopathy syndrome and Reversible Cerebral Vasoconstriction Syndrome.
+The case appears in the Journal of Stroke and Cerebrovascular Diseases.
+(2)

-In the above paper we have a discussion of blood vessels, endothelial dysfunction, and breakdown of the blood-brain barrier.
-Are these issues that can be traced to cervical spine instability?
+In the above papers, we have a discussion of blood vessels, endothelial dysfunction, the breakdown of the blood-brain barrier, and possible neurologic problems in the cervical spine region.
+Are these issues that may be traced to cervical spine instability?

 The function of cerebral blood vessels and their connection to thunderclap headaches in cervical spine instability

-The function of cerebral blood vessels are maintained by signals mainly supplied by sympathetic nerves arising from the superior cervical sympathetic ganglion.
+The function of cerebral blood vessels is maintained by signals mainly supplied by sympathetic nerves arising from the superior cervical sympathetic ganglion.
+The Superior Cervical Ganglion or the superior cervical sympathetic ganglion is part of our flight-fight response and a key component of our messaging network that sends crucial instructions through the body.
 While the superior cervical sympathetic ganglion innervates the head, the carotid plexus (a network of sympathetic nerves) runs parallel to the carotid artery into the head.
 If upper cervical instability interrupts the superior cervical sympathetic ganglion’s electrical output, the results on human health could therefore be devastating.
 Some authors call the sympathetic superior cervical ganglia “little neuroendocrine brains,” as they provide sympathetic innervation to the hypothalamus, pineal gland, cephalic blood vessels, choroid plexus, eye, myocardium, carotid body, and the salivary and thyroid glands.
-Removal of the superior cervical ganglia can cause loss of vasoconstriction control of brain and pituitary blood vessel, changes in cerebrospinal fluid production from the choroid plexus, and other central effects in response to partial sympathetic denervation.
-The input from the superior cervical sympathetic ganglion is necessary to maintain not only the blood-brain barrier, but also cerebral blood flow.
+Removal of the superior cervical ganglia can cause loss of vasoconstriction control of brain and pituitary blood vessels, changes in cerebrospinal fluid production from the choroid plexus, and other central effects in response to partial sympathetic denervation.
+The input from the superior cervical sympathetic ganglion is necessary to maintain not only the blood-brain barrier but also cerebral blood flow.